Allegheny-ComputerScience-312-S2022/lab01_starter/writing/report.md

 #### 1.

 Tool name:
- - TODO
+ - Solutions

 Reference or article citation:
- - TODO
+ - Solutions

 What this tool does in terms of its application:
- - TODO
+ - Solutions

 Who are the users of this tool?
- - TODO
+ - Solutions

 ---